Soccer-Forest edge out Palace to move off the bottom | Sports-Games

 Soccer-Forest edge out Palace to move off the bottom

-Morgan Gibbs-White grabbed the only goal as Nottingham Forest beat Crystal Palace 1-0 at the City Ground on Saturday to ensure that they won't spend Christmas at the bottom of the Premier League.
+Morgan Gibbs-White grabbed the only goal as Nottingham Forest beat Crystal Palace 1-0 at the City Ground on Saturday to ensure that they will not spend Christmas at the bottom of the Premier League.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)